mike182uk/packer-lamp-vagrant-base-box/README.md

 cd ../ && packer build lamp-vagrant-chef-solo.json
 ```

-Once packer has built the box there will be a vagrant box file (`packer-lamp-vagrant-chef-solo.box`) in build directory.
+Once packer has built the box there will be a vagrant box file (`packer-lamp-vagrant-chef-solo.box`) in the build directory.

 You can also test the box in virtualbox using the build artifacts in `output-lamp-vagrant-chef-solo` (import `packer-lamp-vagrant-chef-solo.ovf` into virtualbox).

 ## FAQ's

 ## Notes

+- The MySQL root user password is set to `root`